 Distribution utilities are required to solicit their purchase power agreements (PPAs) through the competitive selection program, where PPAs are awarded on a lowest-cost basis.
-IFC will provide concessional financing to greenfield RE projects including battery energy storage system (BESS) and other technologies (such as floating solar and pumped hydro) to allow them to be more price competitive versus coal.
-This will accelerate the contracting of PPAs backed by RE and displace PPAs backed by coal.
+IFC will provide concessional financing to

+- (a) integrated utilities at the corporate level to incentivize them to meet sustainability performance indicators, such as in an SLL, triggering rebalancing of their generation portfolios and transition away from CFPPs; and - (b) greenfield RE projects including battery energy storage system (BESS) and other technologies (such as floating solar, offshore wind, and pumped hydro).
+This will allow the RE projects to be more price competitive versus coal and accelerate the contracting of PPAs backed by RE and displacing PPAs backed by coal, facilitating coal transition in the same grid.
+IFC will target RE projects within sufficient physical proximity to CFPPs to allow their retirement.